-39 http://energikontorsydost.se/sorbyverket-i-ronneby
+44 http://energikontorsydost.se/sorbyverket-i-ronneby

-Power production units with pulverized coal use specially designed boilers, dedicated for this fuel.
-The solid fuel in powdered form will be burned as easily as gaseous fuel, maximizing the combustion efficiency.
-At first, the milling system is fed with the raw coal, where it is pulverized.
 Then, the powdered fuel is injected pneumatically into the boiler through a burner, where it is mixed with pre-heated air.
 Depending on the design fuel properties, there are different variants of the technology as regards the arrangements of the firing system (front firing vs. tangential firing), ash removal (dry bottom vs. slag tap furnaces) or other parameters.
 The produced flue gas transports its heat through the tube walls of the boiler and a series of heat exchangers to steam, which is driving the steam turbines.
 The electrical efficiency reached by PF plants is determined by the temperature and pressure; three categories can be defined - in the order of increased steam pressure/temperature: subcritical, supercritical and ultra-supercritical.
 The efficiency of these categories ranges from 35% to 45% (Massachusetts Institute of Technology, 2007).